KnowJS/day-two/README.md

 - Pro Tip: _npm home_ bunyan
 - Problems: Instrument your module with debug
   - bonus: Wrap debug to create a logger for application level code allowing debug, info, warn, and error levels to be specified by environment variable
+  - bonus: Create a cluster.js and start your app with ncpus of workers.
 - More Learning:
   - http://nodejs.org/api/process.html#process_process_abort
   - DTrace
   - http://www.joyent.com/blog/mdb-and-linux

+---

 ###10 min break

+---

 ###2:10pm - 2:30pm: Code Analysis
 - _npm home_ jshint